BV solutions constructed by epsilon-neighborhood method: Introduction

 However, this method was not discussed in \cite{MieRosSav-12, MieRosSav-13} since the viscosity there is required to be finite (see \cite[Section 2.3]{MieRosSav-12} and \cite[Section 2.1]{MieRosSav-13} for further discussions).

-In this article, we shall show that the BV solution constructed by epsilon-neighborhood method $u(\cdot)$ satisfies both the weak local stability and the new energy-dissipation balance, i.e. it satisfies the definition of BV solutions introduced by Mielke, Rossi and Savar\'e \cite{MieRosSav-10, MieRosSav-12,MieRosSav-13}.
-Similar to BV solutions constructed by vanishing viscosity, BV solutions constructed by epsilon-neighborhood method also depend on the norm that defines the ``neighborhood''.
-In Example \ref{example2} below, we shall give a comparison between different notions of weak solutions, i.e. energetic solutions, BV solutions constructed by vanishing viscosity, BV solutions constructed by epsilon-neighborhood method as well as the solutions constructed by the method in \cite{EfeMie-06}.
+In this article, we shall show that the BV solution constructed using the epsilon-neighborhood method $u(\cdot)$ satisfies both the weak local stability and the new energy-dissipation balance, i.e. it satisfies the definition of BV solutions introduced by Mielke, Rossi and Savar\'e \cite{MieRosSav-10, MieRosSav-12,MieRosSav-13}.
+Similar to BV solutions constructed by vanishing viscosity, BV solutions constructed using the epsilon-neighborhood method also depend on the norm that defines the ``neighborhood''.
+In Example 1.2 below, we shall make a comparison between different notions of weak solutions, i.e. energetic solutions, BV solutions constructed by vanishing viscosity, BV solutions constructed by the epsilon-neighborhood method as well as the solutions constructed by the method in \cite{EfeMie-06}.
 For a detailed discussion on the different notions of weak solutions, we refer to the papers \cite{Mielke-08, Negri-10, RoSa-12, Minh-12}.

 \text{}\\ {\bf Acknowledgments.} I am indebted to Professor Giovanni Alberti for proposing to me the problem and giving many helpful discussions.
 I warmly thank Professor Riccarda Rossi, Li-Chang Hung and Tran Minh-Binh for their helpful comments and remarks.
 I really appreciate the three referees for many enlightening and insightful remarks and helpful suggestions and corrections.
 This work has been partially supported by the PRIN 2008 grant ``Optimal mass transportation, Geometric and Functional Inequalities and Applications" and the FP7-REGPOT-2009-1 project ``Archimedes Center for Modeling, Analysis and Computation".